mdeweerd/zha-toolkit/README.md

 ### `misc_energy_scan`: Perform an energy scan

 Scan Zigbee channels for congestion level.
+The value is a percentage from zero to 100.
 A lower value is less congested.

 ```yaml
 service: zha_toolkit.misc_energy_scan